What is a VAT number and how can I get one?

 As explained above, invoices must be issued in compliance with local regulations.
 You should keep a book of invoices issued and received as this information may be required by the tax authorities in case of an audit.

 Marosa specializes in VAT compliance in any European country.
-Our team will help you with any question on your VAT obligations abroad. and we will get in touch shortly.
+Our team will help you with any question on your VAT obligations abroad.

 What are the accounting obligations on my foreign VAT number?